rhyslwells/Data-Archive/content/standardised/Random Forest.md

 What is the Random Forest method;; an ensemble learning method based on constructing multiple decision trees during training and combining their predictions through averaging.
 Random Forests are flexibility, robustness, and ability to handle high-dimensional data, as well as their resistance to overfitting.

-What is an issue with [[Random Forests]];; susceptible to overfitting, especially when dealing with noisy or high-dimensional data.
+What is an issue with [[Random Forest]];; susceptible to overfitting, especially when dealing with noisy or high-dimensional data.
 Proper tuning of hyperparameters like the number of trees and maximum depth is crucial to mitigate this.

 Random forests combine multiple decision trees to improve accuracy and generalisation.